ns1/ns1-ansible-modules/README.md

 Examples
 ========

 Check out test.yml which is all working ansible code.
+All of the resources try to model the [api](https://nsone.net/api/) objects as closely as possible.
 We will be adding the standard ansible documentation to the modules themselves shortly.

 Contributing
 ============